 Laboratories

-We provide services to assist the University in proactively managing biological, chemical, physical, and radiological hazards in academic and research laboratories.
+We help Harvard proactively manage biological, chemical, physical, and radiological hazards in academic and research labs.
 Our goal is to work cooperatively with faculty, scientists, and students to reduce hazards and risks.

-Assessment and control of biological hazards including recombinant and synthetic DNA, infectious agents, and human materials
+Assessing and controlling biological hazards like recombinant and synthetic DNA, infectious agents, and human materials

-Minimization of risks associated with the use of chemicals in laboratories and laboratory support facilities
+Minimizing risks associated with using chemicals in labs and support facilities

-Information and services to support fire safety measures in Harvard's residential, academic, research and administrative facilities
+Supporting fire safety measures in Harvard's residential, academic, research, and administrative facilities

-Safe laboratory work practices that address a wide variety of hazards, regulatory frameworks, and functional areas
+Safe lab work practices for different hazards, regulatory frameworks, and functional areas

 Working safely with ionizing (materials and X-rays) and non-ionizing (lasers, magnets, etc.) sources of radiation